exodustx0/aoc-2021/README.md

 ### Day 6

 Nice breather, this :) very enjoyable challenge today, and it resulted in quite nicely legible code in my opinion.
-Go shone brightly today for me!
+Go shone brightly for me today!